-We follow the Moriah College Early Learning Curriculum, so you can be assured that your child is being immersed in an evolving program that is based on the interests of the children, the Early Learning Years framework and our Jewish philosophies.
+We follow a play based curriculum, so you can be assured that your child is being immersed in an evolving program that is based on the interests of the children, the Early Learning Years framework and our Jewish philosophies.

 Mount Zion Early Learning Centre proudly meets all of the requirements ofthe National Quality Framework, mandated by the Commonwealth and State Governments regarding standards for early childhood education.
 The National Quality Framework comprises of seven quality areas, 18 standards and 58 elements.

-Uncle Velvel Lederman, our Jewish Studies educator, and Vanessa Balagula, our Hebrew teacher, visit each classroom every week and show your child that Hebrew is a living language and, importantly, begin to feel a strong connection to Israel.
+Uncle Velvel Lederman, our Jewish Studies educator, and Anat Lavi, our Hebrew teacher, visit each classroom every week and show your child that Hebrew is a living language and, importantly, begin to feel a strong connection to Israel.
 Many of our staff speak Hebrew and inculcate Hebrew words in everyday interactions with our children.

 It is through our celebration of our festivals and traditions that our families come to feel a stronger connection to their own Jewish identities, and so in partnership with our families, we build a strong foundation and a community spirit.

 Weekly Shabbat celebrations are fun and meaningful either in individual class groups or together as a whole Centre.
 There are times when we invite our families to join us, and other times when we go out into the community to celebrate with others, in particular our friends at the Montefiore Home.

 We encourage parents, grandparents and other family members to be involved in our activities so that your child truly does feel at home.

 Families are the primary care-givers, and your input in planning for your child’s education is essential and deeply valued.
 We recognise that families have particular strengths and interests so we encourage participation in many different ways.